faun/blog/source/cover-letter.md

+---
+layout: bare
+title: Cover Letter
+---

 Dear Hiring Committee,

-During my tenure at PlanetScale, I managed many Kubernetes clusters and was responsible for the orchestration layer of the PlanetScale database platform.
+During my tenure at PlanetScale, I managed dozens of Kubernetes clusters and my responsibilities included the orchestration layer of the PlanetScale database platform.
 This role demanded a deep understanding of backend functionality, requiring the development of performant, maintainable code and robust system health management—capabilities that align seamlessly with the responsibilities outlined for this position.

-### Relevant Experience
+#### Relevant Experience

 At PlanetScale, my responsibilities included orchestrating the complete lifecycle of sharded MySQL databases across a multi-tenant, multi-cloud environment, using Vitess and Kubernetes.
 This experience has honed my skills in managing infrastructure essential for supporting scalable products, aligning with the strategic and tactical goals of the company for uptime and reliability.
 Select work included:

-- Creation of VTOrc resources and a move to semi-synchronous replication for many tens of thousands of MySQL databases, significantly enhancing data durability and the robustness of replication while increasing uptime.
+- Creation of VTOrc resources and a move to semi-synchronous replication for tens of thousands of MySQL databases, enhancing data durability and the robustness of replication while increasing uptime.

 - Adding feature flags and observability to database reconciliation processes, which allowed for more dynamic and efficient database management.

 - Introducing Vitess versioning lifecycle management across our infrastructure, improving our version rollout deployment strategy and forwards/backwards compatibility.

-- Modifying Kubernetes operator code to upgrade and rollout dozens of etcd clusters, ensuring our clusters remain highly available and easily maintainable.
+- Modifying Kubernetes operator code to upgrade and rollout dozens of etcd clusters, ensuring our clusters remain highly available and maintainable.

 - Converting container images to Wolfi images, achieving smaller, more secure containers with faster boot times.